Olrish Saurel

 Olrish Saurel (born 13 September 1985) is a Haitian footballer who is last known to have played as a defender for Dire Dawa.
 Besides Haiti, he has played in Thailand and Ethiopia.

-Career

 Club career

 Saurel started his career with Haitian side Don Bosco (Pétion-Ville).
 After that, he signed for Chainat Hornbill in Thailand.
 After that, he returned to Don Bosco (Pétion-Ville).

 In 2013, Saurel signed for Antiguan club Antigua Barracuda.
 After that, he signed for Sidama Coffee in Ethiopia.

 International career

 He is a former Haiti international.
-He scored as Haiti came back from 2-0 down to draw 2-2 with Italy which was seen as a schock result.
+He scored as Haiti came back from 2–0 down to draw 2–2 with Italy which was seen as a schock result.